 Preparation of Ethanolic Leaf Extract

 This was done using maceration technique.
 30 g of powdered leaf materials was soaked in100 mL of 95% ethanolic in conical flasks and macerated for 72 hours in room temperature, while shaking intermittently.
 The macerated material was then filtered through Whatman filter paper No.1 or muslin cloth.
-The extract was concentrated by leaving the filtered material for evaporation for 2-3 days until it reached half its volume resulting into dark green colored concentrated ethanolic extract of leaf.
-The ethanolic leaf extract was stored in refrigeration for further laboratory experiments.
-Working solutions of 20%, 30%, 40%, and 50% (v/v) in ethanolic leaf extract and distilled water were freshly prepared before every experiment.
+The extract was concentrated by leaving the filtered material evaporate for 2-3 days till it reached half its volume resulting into dark green colored concentrated ethanolic leaf extract.
+This was then stored in a refrigerator awaiting further laboratory experiments.
+Working solutions of 20%, 30%, 40%, and 50% (v/v) ethanolic leaf extract and distilled water were freshly prepared before every experiment.